casualcore/casual-caller/README.md

 * TPETIME -> 408
 * Any other error -> 500

+Note:
+* to be able to call casual services via http, casual needs to be running with nginx enabled
+* to be able to call casual java services via http, the [casual-http-app](https://central.sonatype.com/artifact/se.laz.casual/casual-http-app) needs to be installed as well.

 ## Algorithm for choosing which connection to use

 If there's only one connection that matches then that one is used